tiredBlueWhale/scaling-barnacle/README.md

 ## Goal

-Create a Managment system to keep track of attendees during a youth camp
+Create a Managment system to keep track of attendees during a youth camp.

+### Priority
+* List of all attendees with the currect state (present, absent, commuting, sick, excursion) ❗❗❗ automatic sync
+* QrScanner to change attendee state

+### Additonal
+* CRUD Excursions (If there is a day trip, if the attendees are present but not in the main vicinity
+* CRUD Shopping list
+* CRUD Cleaning list
+--> Have a generic admin interface, to create different kinds of lists --> If that does not work, have a config of which views are available in the app

+### Nice to have, to keep in mind, plan to use it
+* Localization

 ## System